material-motion/motion-transitioning-objc/README.md

 Transitioning provides a thin layer atop these protocols with the following advantages:

 - Every view controller has its own **transition controller**.
-This makes it easy to choose the transition based on the context.
-This choice is persisted for the lifetime of the view controller.
+This encourages choosing the transition based on the context.
-- Transitions are represented in terms of backward/forward rather than from/to.
+- Transitions are represented in terms of **backward/forward** rather than from/to.
 When presenting, we're moving forward.
 When dismissing, we're moving backward.
 This makes it easier to refer to each "side" of a transition consistently.
 - Transition objects can customize their behavior by conforming to more `TransitionWith*` protocols.